Toki-Labs/XTween/README.md

 You can check example at [XTween Example](http://toki-labs.com/xtween)

 __Ps.
-Because it is still in the development stage(ALAPHA), the interface can change frequently.
+Because it is still in the development stage(ALPHA), the interface can change frequently.
 At this stage, you can use it for testing purposes.
 After in BETA, You can use it stably.__

 Implementation
 ---